 JOUR 100.
 Mass Communication (3)

-Prerequisite: Grade of “C” or better in the lower division writing requirement.
-Preparatory: Keyboard, typing proficiency.
-Corequisite: JOUR 110L.
+Prerequisites: Grade of “C” or better in ENGL 115 or its equivalent; typing proficiency.
 Basic news gathering and writing.
 Includes interviewing, speech/meeting coverage, preparing news copy, and traditional- and electronic-information gathering as applied to news decision making.
-Introduces ethics as part of developing news judgment and learning the values practiced by professional …
+Introduces ethics as part of developing news judgment and learning the values practiced by professional journalists.
+6 hours of classroom and lab activity.

-Prerequisite: Grade of “C” or better in JOUR 110/L or its equivalent.
-Corequisite: JOUR 210L.
+Prerequisite: Grade of “C” or better in JOUR 110 or its equivalent.
 Continuation of news reporting, with coverage of public affairs beats, including police, courts and government.
 Writing primarily in print, but also in broadcast news, online news and public relations formats.
 Ethics emphasized.
 Off-campus reporting and statistical journalism included.
-2 hours lecture, …
+6 hours of classroom and lab activity.

 JOUR 250.
 Visual Communication (2)